2020-11-22 update: Voice Over IP phones and Mesh Networks

 If you can locate a copy of any local Amateur Radio Emergency Services (ARES) plan you will be able to determine which repeaters they have identified for emergency events, you should, if possible, avoid using those repeaters.

 In addition to Amateur repeaters you may also have General Mobile Radio Service (GMRS) repeaters in your area.
-Sometimes they are listed on http://www.mygmrs.com/ A GMRS license is $65 for 10 years (no test) and a single license covers you and all your family.
+Sometimes they are listed on http://www.mygmrs.com/ A GMRS license is $70 for 10 years (no test) and a single license covers you and all your family.
 Typically you will find less people on a GMRS repeater.
 If you have a suitable site you might consider setting up your own GMRS repeater, they can be found for around $300.
 Remember they are not a secure or encrypted means of communication, anyone can listen in to what you are saying.
 The rules about disguising your message that apply to the Amateur Radio service also apply to the GMRS service.
+How to apply for a GMRS license.

 You should also identify any simplex frequencies that may reach between various locations, usually 2-meter simplex is going to provide the best coverage.
 If you can talk to teach other on simplex do so, less people will be able to hear your transmissions.
 Check your local repeater coordination council for approved simplex frequencies so you do not accidentally transmit on the input to a repeater.